lyiris22/Crime_Data/docs/Milestone3.md

 circle size.
 We found users didn't know you could click on the circles to find out the city name.

 ##### Single City
-For the Single City tab the main piece of feedback was about removing the widget that didn't change anything on the tab.
+For the Single City tab the main piece of feedback was about removing the widgets that didn't change anything on the tab.
-We received comments about our plot not displaying when the tab was first selected and several of our reviewers commented on being confused about the bars on the plot.
+We received comments about our plot not displaying when the tab was first selected and several of our reviewers commented on being confused about what the bars on the plot were displaying.